-- We do not scan code references for flags with keys that have less than 3 characters.
+We do not scan code references for flags with keys that have less than 3 characters.

-- We scan up to 5000 files with code references per repository.
+- We store up to 10000 files with code references per repository.
 LaunchDarkly ignores additional files.

 - We allow up to 500 characters per line of source code stored.
 LaunchDarkly truncates additional files.

 - We allow up to 25000 code references per file.
 LaunchDarkly ignores additional references.